 Can't travel to us?
 We can visit you via the web!
-Using two-way interactive videoconferencing, SKYPE, students will be able to visit with a Plimoth Plantation Museum Educator during engaging, informational and interactive hour-long virtual field trips.
+Using two-way interactive video conferencing students will be able to visit with a Museum Educator during engaging, informational and interactive virtual field trips.
 Your students can talk with a Wampanoag (Native) Museum teacher, chat with a Pilgrim, or learn all about the history of Thanksgiving.
-Each program is a one-hour presentation to one classroom; maximum of 25 students per classroom.
-For schools outside Southern New England only.
+Each program is a one-hour presentation to one classroom; maximum of 30 students per classroom.

 enhance your visit to Plimoth

 17th-century Wampanoag and Colonial museum workshops, winter workshops and overnight programs offered by Plimoth's Education Department are a unique way to enhance your field trip or tour of our living history exhibit sites.
 Each program is one hour long for a maximum of 25 people.
 For more information including pricing and availability, call (508) 746-1622 ext.
 8359 or email firstname.lastname@example.org or make an online reservation request.

 The First Thanksgiving: Play Centers

 Experience the 1621 harvest feast through play!
 First, hear the story, then play the story by rotating through centers with reproduction Wampanoag and Colonial objects from the first Thanksgiving.

 How did Wampanoag and Colonial children work and play?
 Learn about work, then play the Native and English games children would have played in 17th-century New England!

 Wampanoag Lifeways & Culture: an Object Discovery (Grades 3-12)